hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/tutorial/index.md

 # Tutorial

-This tutorial helps you add an HHDataList component to an HTML file, point it at the *Famous Trees API*, and configure it with [Options](/en/hhdatalist/v0.0.2/options/).
+This tutorial helps you add an HHDataList component to an HTML file, point it at the *Famous Trees API*, and configure it progressively with [Options](/en/hhdatalist/v0.0.2/options/).

 # Review the Trees API